-Dunbar Town Centre Strategy: Action 5 Encourage the Repair of Stone Walls within the Town Centre Action and Location Lead and Joint Working Timing and Next Steps Timescale: Short Medium Long Ongoing Progress Encourage the repair of the stone boundary walls that contribute to the built The Ridge / ELC /Historic Environment Scotland 1.
-The Ridge is to seek funding to develop its traditional skills training and can then bid for Training schemes are well underway with seven trainees to date and walls
+Dunbar Town Centre Strategy: Action 5 Encourage the Repair of Stone Walls within the Town Centre Action and Location Lead and Joint Working Timing and Next Steps Timescale: Short Medium Long Ongoing Progress Encourage the repair of the stone boundary walls that contribute to the built character of Dunbar The Ridge / ELC /Historic Environment Scotland 1.
+The Ridge is to seek funding to develop its traditional skills training and can then bid for other stone wall repair work.
+Training schemes are well underway with seven trainees to date and walls repaired in the Ridge Garden project backlands.